Move from spreadsheets to strategy. Learn front-line secrets to implementing a comp solution in our upcoming webinar | Register here

 A regression analysis also gives us a p-value, which tells us how likely it is that this correspondence found by the regression equation—more education means more pay—is just due to random chance.
 A low p-value (below 0.05 or 0.1) means the result is “statistically significant,” which means that the influence we are seeing is real.

-At the same time, we are also evaluating all of these factors in relationship to gender (or whatever other protected demographic categories you want to make sure are free from discrimination).
-What this means is that at the end of your regression analysis, you will be able to see the factors that influence pay at your organization and then, taking all those factors into consideration, whether there is a gender (or other demographic) gap and how large that gap is.
+At the same time, the analysis considers all of these factors in relationship to gender – or whatever demographic category you want to look at.
+At the end of your regression analysis, you will see the factors that influence pay at your organization.
+After taking all those factors into consideration, it will become clear if there is a demographic pay gap.

 The beauty of log-linear regression is that you can pick the factors that are important to your organization.
-For instance, if your industry has a lot of specific professional certifications and you want employees with more certifications to be compensated more, you can make sure your regression analysis accounts for certifications.
+For instance, if your industry makes heavy use of professional certifications and employees with more certifications should be compensated more, you can include certification level as a factor in regression analysis.

 Whose work are we comparing?

-Another consideration in job classification is equal pay for work of equal value.
+Another consideration is equal pay for work of equal value.
 Traditionally, pay equity was thought about in terms of equal pay for equal work.
-For example, say your workplace employs 20 customer service representatives.
-To assess whether they were getting equal pay for equal work, you would ask, Are male customer service representatives getting paid about the same on average as female customer service representatives?

 To find out more on the laws in place where your organization operates, please see our local requirements page.